siberianfox/tinygwiki/Status-Reports.md

 [mpob] b machine position
 [mpoc] c machine position

 [ofsx] x machine offset   - X machine offset to work position in absolute coordinates in mm units ONLY [ofsy] y machine offset       Reports offsets in mm and absolute machine coordinates [ofsz] z machine offset
 [ofsa] a machine offset
 [ofsb] b machine offset
 [ofsc] c machine offset

+[g54x] g54x               - G54 coordinate system offset for X axis
+[g54y] g54y                   Coordinate system offsets may be reported [g54z] g54z
+...
+[g59a] g59a
+[g59b] g59b
+[g59c] g59c

 [g92x] g92x               - G92 origin offset for X axis
-[g92y] g92y
-[g92z] g92z
-[g29a] g92a
+[g92y] g92y                   The number returned can be a bit brain bending as you have to back out [g92z] g92z                   the position from which the G92 was set, but this is the actual offset [g29a] g92a                   value; and may be different from the value entered in the G92 command.
 [g92b] g92b
 [g92c] g92c
 </pre>